Create a new Odoo module

 - After that, you will find your module inside the app list.

-- Then click on the “install” button in order to install your module at Odoo’s end.
+- Then click on the “install” button to install your module at Odoo’s end.

 So this is how you can create a new module in Odoo and install modules at Odoo’s end.